 Gluten Free Recipes Using Cream Of Tartar:

-There are some brands that are very good about labeling allergens and whether products are made on shared lines.
-These brands, in particular, are very good about it, and you can feel safer knowing these brands' cream of tartar is both celiac and gluten intolerance safe.
+Some brands are very good about labeling allergens and whether products are made on shared lines.
+These brands, in particular, are very good about it, and you can feel safer knowing these brands' cream of tartar is both celiac and gluten-intolerance-safe.

 Simplifying the art of baking and cooking gluten-free recipes.